 Eric Schmidt, unlike Larry Page and Sergey Brin, is not afraid to meet the public and socialize with people who do not come from the West Coast tech world.
-Schmidt is so DC savvy he was the keynote speaker at a closed press event hosted by Supreme Court Justice Ruth Bader Ginsburg at the Supreme Court and organized by the Davos WEF-like Salzburg Global Seminar in November 2014.
+Schmidt is so DC savvy he was the keynote speaker at a closed press event hosted by Supreme Court Justice Ruth Bader Ginsburg at the Supreme Court and organized by the Salzburg Global Seminar in November 2014.

 Late Supreme Court Justice Antonin Scalia was frequently criticized for socializing privately with business owners and others who may have or had business with the Supreme Court.

 [Uber founder and former CEO Travis Kalanick with JP Morgan CEO filmed exclusively by Capitol Intelligence/BBN using CI Glass following US CEO meeting with India Prime Minister Narendra Modi at The Willard Hotel in Washington, DC.
 June 25, 2017]

 In fact, the stock market is showing that the social media bubble as witnessed by the almost USD 50bn for Uber, USD 30bn for Airbnb and Google and Facebook’s current market caps will meet the same fate, and most probably worse, than the dot.com bubble crash of 2000.

 One potential target of new antitrust initiatives by the Trump’s administration’s Department of Justice or the US FTC by the Trump administration could be USD 34bn Bloomberg LP financial news and data empire of founder and owner Michael Bloomberg.